Pseudomanifold/Aleph/README.md

 Please refer to [the list of
 publications](https://submanifold.github.io/Aleph/publications) in the
 documentation of Aleph for more details.
-In particular, the documentation covers how to reproduce a subset of the results reported in the papers above.
+The documentation covers how to reproduce a subset of the results reported in the papers above.

 If you want to contribute, please see the [contribution guidelines](CONTRIBUTING.md) for more details.